stackrox/stackrox/qa-tests-backend/README.md

 - If you would like to use the recommended IDE:
   - Download and install [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)
     and create a new project from the `qa-tests-backend` directory.
+- If you plan to run tests pulling from quay.io (currently every test derived from `BaseSpecification`), set `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` env vars.
+Read-only credentials are available in 1Password's "Everyone at StackRox" vault under `quay.io RO User robot`.

 # Running Tests
 If protos have been changed or not generated: `make proto-generated-srcs`